LambdAurora/lambdaurora.github.io/src/blog/2022/12/pippenfts_modding_critic.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r0M1xMt9MT0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>
 </iframe>
 </div>

+> **UPDATE:** as you may see, the video is now taken down [with this community post as explanation](https://www.youtube.com/post/UgkxDbiWd1J6PjcVYSISnLjF4YsmmWgKsNhr).
+> If you still wish to watch it, [you can through the power of archiving](https://web.archive.org/web/20221226145228/https://www.youtube.com/watch?v=r0M1xMt9MT0).
+> Though, the video still has been removed for a reason so don't go after the guy.
+However, I wish to keep the article up as I believe it still has a fair share of information
+> that could be used in further debates if those happen.

 Though, I have to admit, writing a blog post criticizing a video is a bit hard since such thing is easier when you can easily quote specific parts of a video.